The 8 Steps to have a successful surrogacy journey

-All intended parents should educate themselves about the surrogacy prcess by having a consult a surrogacy specialist and a lawyer that specializes in third party reproduction to help ensure that you understand the legal process regarding surrogacy in USA, Canada or other country and how it applies to you.
+All intended parents should educate themselves about the surrogacy process by having a consult a surrogacy specialist and a lawyer that specializes in third party reproduction to help ensure that you understand the legal process regarding surrogacy in USA, Canada or other country and how it applies to you.

 - Step 2: Looking for a surrogate mother

 Once you are ready to start your search for a surrogate mother the first step is to find a surrogacy agency that support you during this process, also you can pursue an independent surrogacy process and find surrogate mother on your own thanks to online websites like MySurrogateMom.
 In some cases you will need also to find egg donor (you can use an egg donor database).